snimu/blog/contents/the-perfect-vlm/article.md

 ![Image generation: training](images/imgen-training.png)

-> Training a multi-scale, bidirectional-per-scale, masked-token image-generation model.
-The diffusion model and image-understanding head are not shown here, but their training can of course be parallelized.
+> Training a multi-scale, bidirectional-per-scale, masked-token image-generation model with masked and un-masked images at every scale.

 There is a single disadvantage to this approach: cost.
 The number of tokens per image is doubled.
-Of course, as I've written above, these tokens should be treated more like input-tokens than output-tokens, even in image-generation, so at reasonable sequence lengths, this shouldn't be a huge issue.
+Of course, as I've written above, these tokens should be treated more like input-tokens than output-tokens, even in image-generation, so while it has high memory- and compute-intensity, it can be parallelized a lot.
 For inputs containing many images, though, these extra tokens will be felt.

 As for advantages:

-- During inference, you can simply append the generated image to the mask-tokens, so the image-generation model inherently sees its own creation in its un-masked form at every scale, which allows for three things:
+- During inference, you can simply append the generated image to the mask-tokens, so the image-generation model inherently sees its own creation in its un-masked form after generation at every scale, which allows for three things:
   1. The image can be used to guide the generation of the next higher resolution
   2. The un-masked image is immediately visible to the model for downstream text or image tasks
   3. The model can see the generated image in full resolution right after having generated it at every scale, and (given the right tools) decide that there is something wrong with the image.
-Then, you could simply re-generate the image by giving the diffusion model a different noise-input, guided by the same hidden states.
-How to make that decision is a bit of a difficult question, but I would guess that it would be possible in some way.
+Then, we could simply re-generate the image by giving the diffusion model a different noise-input, guided by the same hidden states.
+To be clear, I don't mean generating *all* resolutions and *then* re-generating; I mean something like evalutating the difference between the activations for the mask-tokens and the actual image at those positions, and re-generating if the difference is too large.
 This would be cheap because only the diffusion model would have to be run again.
-To be clear, I don't mean generating *all* resolutions and *then* re-generating; I mean something like evalutating the difference between the activations for the mask-tokens and the actual image at those positions, and re-generating if the difference is too large.
-- In fact, I want to stress this: for the purpose of downstream tasks, image-generation is exactly equivalent to image-understanding.
+- In fact, I want to stress this: for the purpose of downstream tasks, image-generation is now exactly equivalent to image-understanding.
 - As for image-understanding, we can now train that capability with a pretty heavily masked image, and still have the CLIP-like effect of having the full-resolution image in context for downstream text generation.
 - In both cases, this setup allows the model to first spell out what it thinks should be under the mask tokens (be there 25% or 100% mask tokens, or anything between), and then see what is actually under them.
   - In the case of image understanding, this allows the model to use surprisal as a strategy for analyzing the image.
 And yes, I'd use that during inference: mask the image 25-75% (the exact number is an emprical question) at the position where it is masked during training, and leave it un-masked where it is un-masked during training.
-  - In the case of image generation, this of course does the same, but with the right training data, it might also allow for something else: the model correcting itself during generation (beyond just re-generating the diffusion output).
+  - In the case of image generation, this of course does the same, but with the right training data, it might also allow for something else: the model correcting itself during generation (beyond just re-generating the diffusion output; no, I mean correcting the layout from the low-resolution image in the high-resolution image).
 - There is a small chance that the mask-tokens act a bit like registers, see [Vision Transformers Need Registers](https://arxiv.org/abs/2309.16588).

+I believe that this method would yield a VLM that is very strong at both image-understanding and image-generation, and would still work well with text.
+In fact, with the right training data, I think that the modalities will improve each other.

 ## Conclusion